petterh/textedit/docs/Chapter-15-Search-and-Replace.md

 ## Replacing Text

 FindDlg handles both search and replace.
 These functions use different dialog templates, but the same dialog function.
-To differentiate between the two modes, FindDlg has a flag named m{"_"}isReplace.
+To differentiate between the two modes, FindDlg has a flag named m_isReplace.

 I decided to use the same dialog function for these two dialogs on the assumption that there was considerable functional overlap.
 While this is true, it may still have been a mistake; the Replace dialog is much more complex than the Find dialog, particularly in terms of user interaction.
-The code in FindDlg.cpp is littered with if ( m{"_"}isReplace ) conditionals, and this is unfortunate.
+The code in FindDlg.cpp is littered with if ( m_isReplace ) conditionals, and this is unfortunate.

 ## The Visual C++ Replace Dialog